What to Expect with an Appointment

-The self-help, breast health education book, "Better Breast Health - for Life!"™, with risk reduction strategies, is available for review and purchase at Amazon.
+The self-help, breast health education book, "Better Breast Health - for Life!"™, with risk reduction strategies, is available for review and purchase.

 After imaging or review:

-After your imaging/review, you will be asked to provide a form of payment and advised that your report documentation will be e-mailed directly to you, typically within one week.
-(24 hour STAT reports are available upon request and require an additional charge.)
-If you were referred to The Thermogram Center by a doctor who commonly refers to our center and would like a complimentary report to go to that doctor, please provide a fax number so the report can be provided directly to their office.
+After your imaging/review, you will be asked to provide a form of payment and advised that your report documentation will post in your portal space, typically within one week.
+(48 hour STAT reports are available upon request and require an additional charge.)

 After the appointment:

-- your customized/individualized Actions Checklist (for clients opting for image review/consultation),
+- your customized/individualized Actions Checklist (for clients opting for review/consultation),

 - a cover letter recapping the imaging services at The Thermogram Center,